Durham University: Reputation and rankings

-Durham consistently places in the top ten in rankings of universities in the United Kingdom and is one of only four universities (along with Oxford, Cambridge, and St Andrews) to have never left the top 10 in any of the three main domestic league tables since 2013.
-The 2018 Complete University Guide ranks Durham 6th overall, The Guardian University Guide 2018 ranks Durham 4th overall and the 2018 The Times/Sunday Times Good University Guide ranks Durham 5th overall.
+Durham regularly places in the top five in rankings of universities in the United Kingdom and is one of only four universities (along with Oxford, Cambridge and St Andrews) to have not left the top 10 in any of the three main domestic league tables since 2013.
+The university was ranked fifth overall in the Complete University Guide 2026 and the Guardian University Guide 2026, and third overall in the Times and Sunday Times Good University Guide, placing it above Oxford and Cambridge and marking the first time in the guide’s 32-year history that neither of the Oxbridge universities were ranked in its top three.
+In addition, the Times and Sunday Times Good University Guide 2026 named Durham as University of the Year and as University of the Year in the North and Northeast, as well as runner-up for University of the Year for Graduate Employment.